vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 **Typical use-case:**
 You’ll run this command when you want to add or update interactive widgets in your Jupyter notebooks, ensuring you have the latest features and bug fixes.

-Let me know if you want examples of how to use `ipywidgets`!

-Here’s a detailed explanation of these two lines:

 ---